Crimes Act 1961

 You could also call this:

-If you commit forcible entry or forcible detainer, you can go to prison for up to 1 year.
+Whether someone has a good reason to be on the land, or if they are really in possession of it, is something that needs to be figured out.
+If you commit forcible entry or forcible detainer, you could go to prison for up to one year.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.